Fiss: A village with a unique charm

-Impressions Fiss in Tyrol
+Video gallery: Fiss in Tyrol

 Historical facts about Fiss

-You’re interested in the history of Fiss?
+Are you interested in the history of Fiss?
 Then let’s go on a little journey back in time to the early days of the mountain village.
 By the way: It’s not quite clear where the village’s name “Fiss” comes from.
 Probably from the Latin word “Fossa” (ditch) or “Fodia” (pit or pan).
 In 1288, the village was first mentioned in an official document as “Fusse”.

 - In the 1st and 2nd century AD, the Romans conquered the area and called it “Raetia”.